33 Types of Ants in South Carolina

 This ant is a dark brown to black color with a shiny body.
 They are often seen running fast over the ground surface or vegetation.
 These ants are most active day and night but prefer to be active at dusk.

-The worker ants can be found nesting under stones, logs, or other debris on the ground.
+The worker ants can nest under stones, logs, or other debris on the ground.
 Brachymyrmex patagonicus is often confused for Solenopsis xyloni (Fire ant) because they have similar body shapes and nest locations.

 They reproduce by swarming, meaning many new queens will leave their original colony and mate with males from different colonies.